singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ----

 Singularity HPC makes it easy to test the full flow of installing and interacting with modules.
-This functionality requires a module system (e.g., LMOD) to be installed.
+This functionality requires a module system (e.g., LMOD) to be installed, and the assumption is that the test is being run in a shell environment where any supporting modules (e.g., loading Singularity or Podman) would be found if needed.
+This is done by way of extending the exported ``$MODULEPATH``.
+To run a test, you can do:

 .. code-block:: console